Description and Brand Names

 Cancer, any type—Use with caution.
 May make this condition worse.

-Skin cancer or tumors at the site of the skin ulcer—Should not be used in patients with this condition.
+Skin cancer or tumor at the application site—Should not be used in patients with this condition.

 Wounds that show exposed joints, tendons, ligaments, or bone—Use of becaplermin is not recommended because it is not known if it would work for these conditions.